MilesCranmer/PySR/README.md

 ## Feature ideas

 - [ ] Sympy printing
+- [ ] Allow user to pass names for variables - use these when printing
 - [ ] Hierarchical model, so can re-use functional forms.
 Output of one equation goes into second equation?
 - [ ] Call function to read from csv after running
 - [ ] Add function to plot equations